What's In Openfit's Plant-Based Nutrition Shake? Here's a List of Ingredients

 This means there’s less acidity in the cocoa powder for a richer, more chocolatey flavor.

 No surprise here.
-There’s no added sugar in Openfit’s Plant-Based Protein.
+There’s no added sugar in Openfit’s Plant-Based Nutrition.
 None.
 Nada.
 Nil.

 Instead, we looked to two plant-derived, non-nutritive sweeteners.
 (Non-nutritive means no calories.)
 The first is stevia, a South American plant that’s been used as a sweetener for hundreds, maybe thousands, of years.